MicrosoftDocs/visualstudio-docs/docs/devinit/tool-wsl-install.md

 The `wsl-install` tool is used to install Linux distros for the [Windows Subsystem for Linux](/windows/wsl/) (WSL).

+> [!NOTE]
-The `wsl-install` tool requires WSL 2 to already be enabled on Windows.
+> The `wsl-install` tool requires WSL 2 to already be enabled on Windows.
 If for some reason WSL2 is not enabled, you can follow the [WSL install documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Usage